Wind Turbine Maintenance: The Definitive Guide

 An example of this would be Vertical Axis Wind Turbines (VAWTs) vs. Horizontal Axis Wind Turbines (HAWTs).
 Even if HAWTs typically produce more energy, VAWTs require more maintenance.
 This is because VAWTs are typically built in areas with less wind power.

 Maintenance of wind turbines costs about $48,000 on average a year, per turbine.
-Wind turbines of that size can produce about two to three megawatts in a day which can power about 1,000 homes.
+Wind turbines of that size can produce about two to three megawatts in a day, which can power about 1,000 homes.

-Grow your knowledge and skills needed to become a wind turbine technician!
+Grow your knowledge and the skills needed to become a wind turbine technician!
 Request more information and one of our Admissions Representatives will reach out and go over our program, campuses and how to apply.

 If you’re ready, don’t wait!
-Apply here today
+Apply here today.

 Campuses That Offer Wind Technician Training

-YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.
+START PREPARING TO PURSUE AN EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN.

-With classes starting every 3-6 weeks, no need to wait to start your career.
+With classes starting frequently, there’s no need to wait to start your career path.

-Hands-on training.Get hands on experience with the industry's leading brands.
+Hands-on training.*Get hands-on education with some of the industry's leading brands.

 No Pressure to commit.Get answers to your questions without any obligations.